James FitzMaurice FitzGerald: Death

-Fitz Maurice was killed in a skirmish with forces of his cousin Theobald Burke on 18 August 1579 when he went to make a vow at the monastery of the Holy Cross, near Thurles in County Tipperary, but was caught in a skirmish with the forces of his cousin, Theobald Burke, during which he was shot in the hollow of the chest, but cut his way through to Burke and his brother William, both of whom he killed with single strokes of his sword.
+Fitz Maurice was killed in a skirmish with forces of his cousin Theobald Burke on 18 August 1579 when he went to make a vow at the monastery of the Holy Cross, Thurles, County Tipperary, but was caught in a skirmish with the forces of his cousin, Theobald Burke, during which he was shot in the hollow of the chest, but cut his way through to Burke and his brother William, both of whom he killed with single strokes of his sword.

-The battle was won, but close to the scene his injuries overcame him; he made his will and ordered his friends to cut off his head after death so that his enemies might not mutilate his body.
-He begged his attendants to attest that he had not turned tail on the enemy.
-They assured him, and asked him to be quiet because enemy soldiers were closing in, but he insisted, "My wounds are clear, my wounds are clear".
+The battle was won, but close to the scene his injuries overcame him; he made his will and ordered his friends to cut off and hide his head after death, so his enemies might not have it for a trophy.
+He also begged his attendants to attest that he had not turned tail in the face of the enemy.
+They so assured him, and asked him to be quiet because enemy soldiers were closing in, but he insisted, "My wounds are clear, my wounds are clear".
 Upon his death, a kinsman ordered the decapitation and then wrapped the head in cloth; an attempt was made to conceal his body under a tree, but it was discovered by a hunter and brought to the town of Kilmallock.
 For weeks, the body was nailed to the gallows, until it was shattered by musket fire and collapsed.